ofwonogodwin/Weekly/README.md

 5. **No Duplicates**: Each notification sent only once per task

 ### Offline Functionality
-- ✅ View all tasks
+- View all tasks
-- ✅ Add new tasks
+- Add new tasks
-- ✅ Complete tasks
+- Complete tasks
-- ✅ Delete tasks
+- Delete tasks
-- ✅ Full UI functionality
+- Full UI functionality
-- ✅ Notifications work offline
+- Notifications work offline

 ## 👨‍💻 Author

-**Godwin Ofwono**
+**Godwin Ofwono-- GCE**
 Built with ❤️ for productivity enthusiasts

-## 🙏 Acknowledgments
+## Acknowledgments

 - TailwindCSS for the amazing utility framework
 - MDN Web Docs for excellent API documentation